Patricia Epstein Putney

 Patti was honored to be nominated and selected as a "2012 Woman in the Law" by the Wisconsin Law Journal.
 This award recognizes women in the state who have achieved success in their field, and have paved the way for other women lawyers.

-Patti has been voted by her peers in the legal community as a "Superlawyer" from 2012 through 2018.
-In 2013-2015, she was placed on Superlawyers "Top 25" list for Top 25 Madison lawyers, and Top 25 Wisconsin Women Lawyers.
+Patti has been voted by her peers in the legal community as a "Superlawyer" from 2012 through the present.
+She has been placed on Superlawyers "Top 25" list for Top 25 Madison lawyers, and Top 50 Wisconsin Women Lawyers.

-In her spare time, Patti plays the flute and piccolo with the Madison Community Orchestra.
+In her spare time, Patti plays the flute and piccolo with the Madison Community Orchestra and the Verona Area Community Orchestra.
 She lives in Middleton with her family and pets.
 She loves to Zumba.

 Networking Works - A True Story (by Patricia Putney)